There was this particular, strikingly Blue Mansion in Penang that I decided to visit – the Cheong Fatt Tze Mansion.

-Before I continue, I need to confess that I visited this mansion in 2013 and didn’t take down notes, so my memory is a bit muddled.
-However, the information here had been researched and verified as I was crafting the post.
+Btw, I visited this mansion in 2013 and didn’t take down notes, so my memory is a bit muddled.
+However, the information shared here had been researched before publishing this post.

 Stepping into the entrance hall where the guided tour was to start, I hadn’t thought much about the floor that I was stepping on, until the guide told us that each fragment of these tiles was laid piece by piece to create this pattern.
-Wow.
+That got my attention to the stories our guide was to share with us as she brings us around the areas open for visiting.

-The traditional Chinese house that is not so traditional
+The traditional Chinese house that’s not so traditional

 This cast-iron, spiral staircase had been imported from Glasgow!

-There are a few rooms in this museum now that had been set aside to display paraphernalia that Cheong Fatt Tze used to be own, including his wife’s silk cheongsams, a traditional bed, and so on.
+Spacious and airy with high ceilings, there are a few rooms in this museum that had now been set aside to display paraphernalia that Cheong Fatt Tze used to be own, including his wife’s silk cheongsams, a traditional bed, and so on.
 In rooms like that, I generally find them a little too spooky for my liking, but that’s just my personal sensing!
 It’s still interesting to have a look!

 May I bring your attention to these three photos below please!
 These are intricate carvings of what was known as Chien Nien art – where porcelain is broken and cut into pieces, and then pasted together to create the 3D structures.
 I was really fascinated by the effort behind these, and they paint (almost typed ‘pain‘, lol) different scenes of myths and gods.
 This art can be seen in various places within the Blue Mansion, even on the building facade.
 SO MUCH WORK!